 Dogs in Laboratories

 Dogs’ status as “man’s best friend” offers them no protection from being locked in lonely cages and forced to endure excruciating experiments.
-Almost 65,000 dogs are tormented in U.S. laboratories every year.
+More than 48,000 dogs are tormented in U.S. laboratories every year.

 PETA’s undercover investigation inside the laboratories of the University of Utah revealed that the school was purchasing homeless dogs and cats from local shelters for use in invasive, painful, and often deadly experiments.
 Following a vigorous PETA campaign, the university announced that it would no longer obtain animals from shelters, effectively ending pound seizure in the state of Utah.

 Dogs are still used in toxicology studies.
-In these experiments, animals are force-fed large doses of a substance (for example, a pesticide) that can slowly poison them.
+In these tests, animals are force-fed or injected with large doses of a chemical that can slowly poison them.

 A PETA undercover investigation of Professional Laboratory and Research Services (PLRS), a contract testing laboratory, revealed sickeningly abusive treatment of dogs and cats used to test insecticides and other chemicals used in companion-animal products.
 Dogs at PLRS spent years in cages, either to be used repeatedly in tests or to be kept infested with worms for some future study.
 They endured bloody feces, worm infestations, oozing sores, abscessed teeth, hematomas, and pus- and blood-filled infections without receiving adequate veterinary examinations and treatment.
 One week after PETA exposed the abuses at PLRS and filed its complaint with federal authorities, PLRS was shut down.